11 Best Legacy Board Games 2022

 My City will tax your brain in very subtle ways as you try and place your components so that you gain more points than your opponents.
 As the legacy game progresses it will lead to conversation around how it has changed the game and what that means to strategy.

 With a 20-30 minute playtime the eternal game could be a really nice little filler game for 2-4 players.
-If you are interested in building your very own city with your friends or family in a relaxed and fun way then you can buy My City on Amazon here.
+If you are interested in building your very own city with your friends or family in a relaxed and fun way then you can buy My City at Amazon here.

 Machi Koro: Legacy